PeterHiggins19/huf_core_github_v1.1.8_no_inputs/docs/field_guide.md

 **Meaning:** sort items by mass share; count the minimum number needed to cover 90% of total mass.
 Lower count → more concentrated mix (fewer items dominate).

-!!! tip "How to explain it to a human"
+!!! tip "How to interpret it"
-    Baseline view: “Where is the mass across everything?”
+    Baseline view: "Where is the mass across everything?"
-    Exception view: “Where is the mass given only the exceptions?”
+    Exception view: "Where is the mass given only the exceptions?"
-    Re-normalization makes the exception story *sharper*, so concentration becomes visible instead of blurred.
+    Re-normalization makes the exception view sharper, so concentration becomes visible instead of blurred.

 ---